gillian-guide/gillian-guide.github.io/docs/support.en.md

 [:simple-patreon: Patreon](https://www.patreon.com/itsclonkandre?fan_landing=true){ .md-button .md-button--primary } [:simple-kofi: Ko-Fi](https://ko-fi.com/itsclonkandre){ .md-button .md-button--primary } [:simple-paypal: PayPal](https://www.paypal.com/paypalme/ItsClonkAndre){ .md-button .md-button--primary }

 ## Me
 I'd, of course, prefer if you sent donations to any other modders listed above rather than me - but I would be ultimately happy if you sent me a tip for all the time I spent making this website and everything else I'm associated with.
 I've been working on it for over 2 years, and I'm still going to update it actively as long as there's things to update.
-Also, keep in mind that hosting the website takes absolutely no money at the moment thanks to GitHub, aswell as the fact it doesn't make me any money as I don't have any ads. ==Note: I can't set up any other payment methods at the moment.
+Also, keep in mind that hosting the website takes absolutely no money at the moment thanks to GitHub, aswell as the fact it doesn't make me any money as I don't have any ads.
+You can buy me a lot, actually.
+A dollar can buy me two little coffee cups :D. ==Note: I can't set up any other payment methods at the moment.
 This would send the tip directly to my debit.==

 [:simple-googlepay: :fontawesome-brands-apple-pay: :octicons-credit-card-16: monobank](https://send.monobank.ua/jar/3cJx2rhdw2){ .md-button .md-button--primary }